navinbains/python-challenge/README.md

 # Unit 3 Homework: Python

-In this assignment, you'll complete two challenges in which you'll apply your new Python skills.
+In this assignment, I completed two challenges in which I applied Python.

 ## Background